Utterance

-In spoken language analysis, an utterance is a continuous piece of speech, often beginning and ending with a clear pause.
-In the case of oral languages, it is generally, but not always, bounded by silence.
-Utterances do not exist in written language; only their representations do.
+In spoken language analysis, an utterance is a continuous piece of speech, by one person, before or after which there is silence on the part of the person.
+In the case of spoken languages, it is generally, but not always, bounded by silence.
+In written language, utterances only exist indirectly, through their representations or portrayals.
 They can be represented and delineated in written language in many ways.